Hit the C-spot: How to have a cervical orgasm during sex

 Will 7 inches hit the cervix?

 Since the average penis is 4.7 to 6.3 inches, most penis-in-vagina partner combinations can reach the cervix without issue.
 Doggy style is a great position to easily reach the cervix.
-If the cervix is out of range, toys and hands are always an option to reach the necessary depth of penetration.
+If the cervix is out of range, toys and hands are always an option to reach the necessary depth of penetration to experience a cervical orgasm.

-Spotting after sex isn’t exactly uncommon, but it shouldn’t be a constant factor in your life.
-Regular bleeding or any ongoing pain during sex could be a sign of a health condition.
+Spotting after penetrative sex isn’t exactly uncommon, but it shouldn’t be a constant factor in your life.
+Regular bleeding, cervical pain, or any ongoing pain during sex could be a sign of a health condition.
 Some of these can include cervicitis (inflammation of the cervix), pelvic inflammatory disease, sexually transmitted infections (STI), Bacterial Vaginosis (BV), and vaginal dryness.

 Make sure to check in with your healthcare provider or OB-GYN if these symptoms continue.
 They might want to perform a pelvic exam or perform some tests to rule out some of these conditions.